theclayton/nuke-it/README.md

 # nuke-it

 The tool that completely obliterates your node modules and package-lock file, then reinstalls them automatically.
 All this with just one simple command.

-Oh yeah, it's that good.
+Relies on 0 dependencies.

 [![npm version](https://badge.fury.io/js/nuke-it.svg)](https://badge.fury.io/js/nuke-it)